RashiTripathi-06/STA-educational-tool/README.md

-# EduSTA — An Educational Static Timing Analysis Tool
+# EduSTA- An Educational Static Timing Analysis Tool

 EduSTA is a Python-based, beginner-friendly project that explains **Static Timing Analysis (STA)** by implementing it step-by-step in code.

-The project focuses on building intuition by modeling digital circuits as graphs and analyzing timing paths programmatically — similar to real-world STA engines, but simplified for learning.
+The project focuses on building intuition by modeling digital circuits as graphs and analyzing timing paths programmatically, similar to real-world STA engines, but simplified for learning.

 ## What is Static Timing Analysis (STA)?